-These 10 chapter summaries of my nonfiction book proposal will show you how to summarize your own chapters.
+Are you wondering how to write a nonfiction book proposal with sample chapter summaries?
+You’re in luck, fellow scribe!
+These chapter summaries in my nonfiction book proposal will give you ideas on how to summarize your own chapters.
 I also included a summary of my book’s introduction.
-Reading through a author’s sample chapter summaries won’t guarantee your nonfiction book proposal will be published, but it will take you a step closer.
+Reading through an author’s sample chapter summaries won’t guarantee your nonfiction book proposal will be published, but it will take you a step closer.

 The title of my nonfiction book is Your Heart Changes Everything — and that’s your first tip on how to write a good book proposal!
 Craft a title that resonates with readers in your audience.
 If it resonates with readers, it’ll resonate with literary agents, book publishers, and editors.